NSombekke/DL2-GVP/Blogpost.md

 ## Introduction
 In recent years, the field of machine learning has been increasingly applied to the analysis and understanding of 3D structures of large biomolecules.
 This emerging area holds great promise for advancing our knowledge in fields such as biochemistry, structural biology, and drug discovery (such as finding a COVID vaccin).
 Despite the growing interest, there is still a lack of a comprehensive network architecture that effectively combines the geometric and relational aspects inherent in this domain.

 To bridge this gap, the paper titled "Learning from Protein Structure with Geometric Vector Perceptrons" by Bowen Jing, Stephan Eismann, Patricia Suriana, Raphael J.L.
-Townshend, and Ron O. Dror from Stanford University introduces a novel approach that addresses the limitations of existing architectures.
+Townshend, and Ron O (2021).
+Dror from Stanford University introduces a novel approach that addresses the limitations of existing architectures.
 The authors propose the use of geometric vector perceptrons (GVP's), which extend the functionality of standard dense layers to operate on collections of Euclidean vectors.
 By integrating these layers into graph neural networks, the proposed approach enables simultaneous geometric and relational reasoning on efficient representations of macromolecules.

 The main objective of this study is to demonstrate the effectiveness of GVP's in tackling two fundamental challenges in learning from protein structure: model quality assessment (MQA) and computational protein design (QPD).
 Through comprehensive experiments and evaluations, the authors compare their approach with existing classes of architectures, including state-of-the-art convolutional neural networks and graph neural networks.
 The results showcase their state-of-the-art performance of their proposed method in both problem domains, highlighting its potential to advance the field of learning from protein structure.